jecki/DHParser/README.md

     git clone https://gitlab.lrz.de/badw-it/DHParser

-There exists a mirror of this repository on github: https://github.com/jecki/DHParser Be aware, though, that the github-mirror may occasionally lag behind a few commits.
+There exists a mirror of this repository on Github: https://github.com/jecki/DHParser Be aware, though, that the github-mirror may occasionally lag behind a few commits.